Speedclocker/StayInTheLight/README.md

-# StayInTheLight : an SFML Rogue-Like Project
+# StayInTheLight : a SFML Rogue-Like Project

 Let's try to develop a little game...